 It took me a few months for my period to get regular after each of my babies as well.

-Even while breastfeeding and without the return of a period it is possible to get pregnant although not as common.
+Even while breastfeeding and without the return of a period, it is possible to get pregnant, although not as expected.

-Some of these earliest symptoms can be noticeable even before it's time to test so hopefully this list helps you.
+Some of these earliest symptoms can be noticed before it's time to test, so hopefully, this list helps you.

-Otherwise, if you think you may be pregnant and you are breastfeeding there is really only one way to tell for sure.
+Otherwise, if you think you may be pregnant and breastfeeding, there is only one way to tell.
 Get out there and get yourself a test!

-If you've been pregnant while breastfeeding please let me know, what were the earliest signs for you?
+If you've been pregnant while breastfeeding, please let me know what your earliest signs for you were?